Rethinking Skin Types: an outdated concept in cosmetics?

 Liz Ayling | Formula Botanica

-Liz is Formula Botanica’s Content Coordinator and joined our team in August 2020.
+Liz was Formula Botanica’s Content Coordinator between August 2020-2024.
 Liz worked as a professional blogger, journalist and site developer for many years and was also part of the Formula Botanica student community.
 Read more about the Formula Botanica Team.

 0 Comments